 In October 2012, Professor Stanton received a Regional Development Grant from the American Academy of Religion.
 The grant underwrote a one-day conference, held at the University of Denver in June 2013, on "Religion in the Rocky Mountains and Great Plains."
 The papers presented at this conference are in the process of being revised into an edited book.

-Stanton has also received two United States Institute of Peace Public Education for Peacebuilding grants, focusing on religion and peacebuilding, and in Summer 2013 was awarded an Interfaith Course Development Grant from the Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College, which will begin in Spring 2014.
+Stanton has also received two United States Institute of Peace Public Education for Peacebuilding grants, focusing on religion and peacebuilding, and in Summer 2013 was awarded an Interfaith Course Development Grant from the Center for the Study of Jewish-Christian-Muslim Relations at Merrimack College.

 Professor Stanton loves biking around Denver and hiking in the mountains, and can often be found attending DU talks and other events - especially the Steel Drums Ensemble concerts.
 She generally keeps a browser page opened to Al Jazeera's live stream when working in her office, and she is always happy to have students stop by.

 Professor Stanton graduated magna cum laude from Williams College with a double major in Religion and History.
 She obtained her MA and PhD from Columbia University, with a focus on Middle Eastern history.